UCLALibrary/bucketeer-cli/README.md

     bucketeer_cli --help

+Note that access to UCLA's Bucketeer service is limited to campus IP addresses, so off-campus users must [connect to the VPN](https://www.it.ucla.edu/it-support-center/services/virtual-private-network-vpn-clients).

 The SRC argument supports standard [filename globbing](https://en.wikipedia.org/wiki/Glob_(programming)) rules.
 In other words, `*.csv` is a valid entry for the SRC argument.

 *There are limits* to how many arguments can be sent to a command.
 This depends on your OS and its configuration.
 See this [StackExchange](https://unix.stackexchange.com/questions/110282/cp-max-source-files-number-arguments-for-copy-utility) post for more information.